crudolfs/gatling-realtime-monitoring-aws-cdk/aws-cdk/aws-cdk-java/README.md

 The CodePipeline itself is also written in infrastructure code and can be deployed with the following command:

 `cdk deploy GatlingPipelineStack --profile <profile-name>`.

+## Run services on AWS
+The AWS ECS section of [gatling-monitoring](../../gatling-monitoring/README.md) explains how to run this solution on AWS.